 Pikt

-After estimating Equation (16), Hummels (2007) uses the predicted value of the re-

-gression, denoted TCikt, to obtain the unweighed average in the product/origin country dimension i, k, that is TCt, to be compared to the unfitted ad-valorem rate TCt (by transport mode).
+After estimating Equation (16), Hummels (2007) uses the predicted value of the regression, denoted TCikt, to obtain the unweighted average in the product/origin country dimension i, k, that is TCt, to be compared to the unfitted ad-valorem rate TCt (by transport mode).

 What are the main differences with our estimation strategy?
 Five points may be underlined.
-First, Hummels (2007) obtains the fitted ad-valorem rate in one step (considering the observed export-import price gap on the left-hand side of Equation (16)), while we use our two-step approach to extract the fitted transport cost (ie, composition effect excluded) from the (already estimated) unfitted rate.
-However, this is a slight difference, as in both cases it ultimately amounts taking the predicted value of Equation (16) (which eliminates the changes specific to the origin country/product/year triplet).
+First, Hummels (2007) obtains the fitted ad-valorem rate in one step (considering the observed export-import price gap on the left-hand side of Equation (16)), while we use our two-step approach to extract the fitted transport cost (i.e. composition effect excluded) from the (already estimated) unfitted rate.
+However, this is a slight difference, as in both cases it ultimately amounts to taking the predicted value of Equation (16) (which eliminates the changes specific to the origin country/product/year triplet).
 Second, in contrast to us, Hummels (2007) does not purge its measure of the fitted ad-valorem rate by the country-sector fixed effects.
-This is not likely to make a substantial difference though, as these fixed effects are by nature constant over time.
+This is not likely to make a substantial difference, however, as these fixed effects are by nature constant over time.
 Accordingly, they only play as a scale effect as the estimate is in log.

-A third difference is that we separate the country-product fixed effects (Ejk aik.iik in Equation (16)) in two separate components (origin country and product dimensions).
+A third difference is that we separate the country-product fixed effects (Ejk aik.iik in Equation (16)) into two separate components (origin country and product dimensions).
 As discussed in Section 4, this is constrained by the number of fixed effects to estimate.
-However, we do not view this as the major cause of difference between our two methods, as it can be inferred from the robustness analysis on this point in Section 4.
+However, we do not view this as the major cause of difference between our two methods, as can be inferred from the robustness analysis on this point in Section 4.

 Fourth, we differ in the weighting scheme retained to obtain the yearly value of the fitted transport cost (in the terms of Hummels' (2007) method, the switch from TCikt to TCt, Equations (11) and (12) in our case).
-Hummels (2007) takes the unweighed average value over the i, k dimension, which implicitly attributes a weight equal to 1 to each flow.
+Hummels (2007) takes the unweighted average value over the i, k dimension, which implicitly attributes a weight equal to 1 to each flow.
 We proceed differently, as we weight each flow by its relative value on total trade flows observed in 1974.
 This choice is made for two reasons.
 First, this weighting scheme does not overweight the small flows in value.
-Second, considering the 1974 weighting scheme makes sense as starting point of our time trend analysis.
+Second, the 1974 weighting scheme makes sense as the starting point of our time trend analysis.
 However, we ensure that our results are not sensitive to an alternative weighting scheme, by building the average fitted transport costs rate as in Hummels (2007), as reported in Section 4.

-One last difference remains to be commented, which relies on the way the additive component of international transport costs is treated.
+One last difference remains to be commented on, concerning the way the additive component of international transport costs is treated.
 As we show below, it turns out to be key in accounting for the difference of results with Hummels (2007).
 Coming back to Equation (16), it can be shown that it encompasses the two extreme cases of only ad-valorem costs (,8 = 0) and only additive costs (f3 = 1), as also pointed out in Hummels and Skiba (2004).
-To see it clearly, rewrite Equation (16) in a simpler form as:
+Rewriting Equation (16) in a simpler form as:

 Pikt A